Invisible theater: Invisible theatre in Argentina

 Invisible theatre was developed in Buenos Aires as public and participatory action that avoided police authority.
 The Brazilian Augusto Boal was in exile in Argentina from 1971 to 1976 and created his first invisible theatre experiment in collaboration with a group of actors.
 The performance took place in a busy restaurant at lunchtime, with actors sitting at different tables.
 One actor ordered à la carte, but at the end of the lunch told the waiter that he could not pay the 70 soles.
 He offered to pay with his labour and asked the waiter how much he would get paid taking out the rubbish.
 Another actor, seated at another table, informed the customers that a rubbish collector gets paid 7 sole per hour.
 Yet another actor, at yet another table, told everyone that a gardener gets 10 soles per hour.
 Eventually another member of the cast started to collect money from the restaurant customers to pay the bill.

 Boal took theatre to an audience who did not recognise that they were the audience; he argued it was critical that actors participating in the invisible theatre did not reveal that they were actors.
-In its early phase, invisible theatre aimed to raise public awareness of class differences and to provide a forum for articulating dissent.Boal took theatre to an audience who did not recognise that they were the audience; he argued it was critical that actors participating in the invisible theatre did not reveal that they were actors.
 In its early phase, invisible theatre aimed to raise public awareness of class differences and to provide a forum for articulating dissent.